savastakan/dnmso/README.md

 ## Binding dnmso.jar from other Languages

+The reference implementation we provide in Java can often be directly used in other programming languages.
+This binding of libraries can be achieved by first importing dnmso.jar (either download here or build from source) and then calling the methods provided in dnmso.jar.
+Have a look at the following python code for an example.

+### Python Example

 ```python
 # The jpype (https://jpype.readthedocs.io/) python library is used to run the dnmso library in python.
 from jpype import (